 About Our Project

-We are students at the University of Montana Western and the goal of our research project is to better understand how the public uses and views the Warm Springs Ponds so we can integrate this information into future management decisions.
+We are students at the University of Montana Western and the goal of our research project is to better understand how the public uses and views the Warm Springs Ponds so we can integrate this information into management decisions.
 We are working with ARCO, U.S. EPA, Montana Fish, Wildlife & Parks and Montana Natural Resource Damage Program to ensure your voice is heard.

-Our public survey is part of a research project titled, Promoting Community Resilience Through Understanding: Social Perceptions of Water Quality and Contamination in the Upper Clark Fork River Watershed.
+Our public survey was part of a research project titled, Promoting Community Resilience Through Understanding: Social Perceptions of Water Quality and Contamination in the Upper Clark Fork River Watershed.
 Faculty and students at the University of Montana Western in Dillon, MT are conducting this research, which is funded by Montana National Science Foundation (NSF) Consortium for Research on Environmental Water Systems (CREWS).

 Photo Credit: The Montana Standard